Vesino/GoCLIIncidents/README.md

 ```

 ## TODO
-Create and improve more Test Cases
+- Create and improve more Test Cases
+- Be able to store the CSV in a given path

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.